Measures (Justified): Plot

 Raylan and Mullen catch Sarno in the streets and they are led to Quarles' hotel room to confront the hitmen, Duffy and Donovan.
 Raylan realizes that Tonin sent the hitmen to kill Quarles, who fled his room.
-Quarles flees to Noble's Holler, where Limehouse tells him he can lay low as long as he has the money, which Quarles does not.
+Quarles flees to Noble's Holler, where Limehouse tells him he can lie low as long as he has the money, which Quarles does not.
 He then calls Napier to meet with him at a brothel, unaware that Boyd is listening to the phone call.
 While this happens, Duffy calls Tonin (Adam Arkin) in Detroit, as he wants to take over the business when Quarles is dead.
 Tonin tells him to catch Quarles himself as his hitmen are in custody, offering Duffy $100,000 if he brings him dead and $200,000 if he brings him alive.

 Quarles arrives at a trailer with two prostitutes and talks with Duffy, who says that Tonin put a price on him.
 Just then, Boyd and his henchman show up and taser Quarles.
-As the prostitutes and his henchman strip Quarles and tie him, he talks to Duffy, who tells him about the deal but warns him that keeping Quarles alive may prove to be a risk.
+As the prostitutes and his henchman strip Quarles and tie him up, he talks to Duffy, who tells him about the deal but warns him that keeping Quarles alive may prove to be a risk.
 At the store, Dickie convinces Errol to turn against Limehouse, promising part of the money.
 Errol accepts to help but states that in order to find the money (which isn't located beneath a church), they will need Boyd.